Sheikh Abdullah: Pakistani view

 The government of Pakistan in 1947 viewed Abdullah and his party as agents of Nehru and did not recognise his leadership of Kashmir.
 He spoke against Pakistani government in United Nations by comparing it with Hitler's rule, and he also endorsed Indian stand on Jammu and Kashmir.
 However, there was a change in Pakistan's viewpoint with the passage of time.
 When he visited Pakistan in 1964 he was awarded a tumultuous welcome by the people of Pakistan.
 Among the persons who received him was Chaudhary Ghulam Abbas his once colleague and later political enemy who earlier in his book Kashmakash had denounced Sheikh Abdullah as a turncoat and traitor.
 Chaudhary Ghulam Abbas embraced him and in his speech described him as one of the greatest leaders of the subcontinent and a great benefactor of the Muslims of the subcontinent.
 President Ayub Khan and his then Foreign minister Zulfikar Ali Bhutto discussed the Kashmir problem with him.
 The government of Pakistan treated him as a state guest.
 Sheikh Abdullah had the rare distinction of having poems in his praise written by three major Pakistani Urdu poets namely Hafeez Jullundhri, Josh and Faiz Ahmed Faiz who admired his lifelong struggle against injustice and for democratic rights of the common man.

 Legacy

 Along with Bakshi Ghulam Mohammed, Sheikh Abdullah has been called the "Architect of Modern Kashmir".

 The birth anniversary of Abdullah was a public holiday in the state until 2019.
 "Sher-e-Kashmir" has been dropped from a number of places, including a conference hall, the state award and police medal.
-There are a number of institutions and buildings named after him, such as the Sher-e-Kashmir University of Agricultural Sciences and Technology in Kashmir and Jammu, the Sher-i-Kashmir Institute of Medical Sciences and the Sher-i-Kashmir Stadium.
-A name change for the stadium has also been aired however not implemented.
+There are a number of institutions and buildings named after him, such as the Sher-e-Kashmir University of Agricultural Sciences and Technology of Kashmir in Kashmir and Jammu, the Sher-e-Kashmir Institute of Medical Sciences and the Sher-e-Kashmir Stadium.
+A name change for the stadium has also been aired, however it has not been implemented yet.